MazanaWB/Week-2-homework/README.md

 ### Known Issues
-*   nav links do not function - RESOLVED
+*   Nav links do not function - RESOLVED
-*   no indication of current page in nav bar
+*   No style to indicate current page in nav bar
-*   nav break does not work for small screen
+*   Nav and main content breaks do not work for small screen sizes
-*   tried bootstrap card component but did not work..rebuilding...
+*   No line between title and content
+*   Message imput area in contact form is too small
+*   Portfolio content incomplete

+### Progress notes
+*   Tried using the Bootstrap card component for main page content but having to force it to work.
+*   I think I need to go back to the basic structure and rebuild the grid.
+I added Bootstrap components too quickly and got caught up in wrestling with modifying those before making sure my basic page structure was working.